 - Business use of your car (mileage shouldn't include personal trips)

-- Accreditation Fees -- Fees used for continuing education are business expenses, but fees required to obtain accreditation, such a bar or licensing exam, are personal expenses.
+- Accreditation Fees – costs associated with continuing education are business expenses, but accreditation fees, such a bar or licensing exam, are considered personal expenses

-When in doubt about whether something is a personal or business expense, consult the IRS Publication 535, Business Expenses
+When in doubt about whether something is a personal or business expense, consult the IRS Publication 535, Business Expenses.
+Also, make sure you’re familiar with your company's expense policy.
+For more information on employee expenses, download PEX Card's free Employee Expense Management Guide.